smartcontractkit/documentation/docs/chainlink-keepers/introduction.md

         <a href="https://keepers.chain.link" >Open the Chainlink Keepers App</a>
     </div>

-1. [Register](../register-upkeep/) a new Upkeep in the [Chainlink Keepers App](https://keepers.chain.link) and select a **custom logic** trigger.
+1. [Register](../register-upkeep/) a new Upkeep in the [Chainlink Keepers App](https://keepers.chain.link) and select **Custom logic** trigger.
 Provide the address of your [Keepers-compatible](../compatible-contracts/) contract and complete the remaining details.
-Your upkeep name will be publicly visible, but your email and project name will not be publicly visible.
+Your upkeep name will be publicly visible, but your email and project name will **not** be publicly visible.
 Ensure you specify the appropriate gas limit for your function to execute on chain.

-1. Fund your Upkeep with [ERC-677 LINK](../../link-token-contracts/).
+1. Fund your Upkeep with ERC-677 LINK.
+See the [LINK token contracts](../../link-token-contracts/) page to determine where to acquire ERC-677 LINK.

 1. After your Upkeep is registered, [manage](../manage-upkeeps/) it in the Keepers App.

-1. For more details on custom-logic automation, click [here](../compatible-contracts/).
+1. For more details on custom logic automation, click [here](../compatible-contracts/).

 > ❗️ **WARNING**
 >